 Finally – my favorite part of classroom set-up – decorating!

 That’s kind of how I operate.
-I want to feel like my classroom is my home-away-from-home, and I want my students to feel that way as well!
+I wanted to feel like my classroom was my home away from home, and I wanted my students to feel that way as well!

 The image above shows the RACE or RACES writing strategy posters along with Sentence Starters Stems in the speech bubble style.
 If you’d like to read more about the RACE writing strategy, here’s a great article – How to Teach the RACE Writing Strategy

-You’ve seen other blogs with little lamps and cute reading areas.
-If my room were big enough, I’d absolutely add those touches.
-Do what you can.
+I’m sure you’ve seen images of classrooms with little lamps and cute reading areas.
 We all know how some of our students live – they benefit from those loving touches.

 FREE when you sign up for emails!